 When you have finished the test, measure the length of whipping you accomplished with this length of yarn.
 Measure the length and the width of your rug.
-Enter the numbers into the calculator on this page.
+Enter the numbers into the calculator.
 Note the number of strands you need.
 Count your strands.
 Do you have enough?
 You’ll know right away if you can move forward.

 No time to do a test?
 Most rugs will only use a fraction of a skein.
 You can whip 594 inches or just under 50 feet using my example of 4.5″ of whipping from a 60″ length of yarn using just one skein of my favorite whipping yarn, Cascade 220 (a worsted knitting weight) skein of 220 yards.